peiyan1234/off_resonance/README.md

 # The Intrinsic Limitation of Shim Coils Capability

-%Written by:
+Written by:
-% Pei-Yan, Li.
+Pei-Yan, Li.
-% Institude of Biomedical Engineering, National Taiwan University.
+Institude of Biomedical Engineering,
+National Taiwan University.
-% d05548014@ntu.edu.tw
+d05548014@ntu.edu.tw

 This README file decribes the process from a measured raw data to an example of final results.